w3c/automotive-viss2/server/service_mgr/README.md

 The flags can be set to any value by following the flag with the new value in the startup command.
 If one or both of the flags are left out in the command, requests for historic data always return an error message saying there is no historic data available.

-At startup the VISSv2 service manager tries to read a DB file named statestorage.db, located in the same directory.
-If successful, then the signal value(s) being requested will first be searched for in this DB, if not found then dummy values will be returned instead.
-Dummy values are always an integer, taken from a counter that is incremented every 37 msec, and wrapping to stay within the values 0 to 999.

 If a request contains an array of paths, then the response/notification will include values related to all elements of the array.

 The service manager will do its best to interpret subscription filter expressions, but if unsuccessful it will return an error response without activating a subscription session.